arithefirst/valorant-store-checker/README.md

 1) <a href=#cloning>Clone this project locally</a>
 2) <a href=#env>Setup your .env file</a>
+3) run `pip install -r requirements.txt` while inside the cloned repo
-3) Run <a href="https://github.com/arithefirst/valorant-store-checker/blob/main/main.py">`main.py`</a> to check the items in your store and send them to your webhook
+4) Run <a href="https://github.com/arithefirst/valorant-store-checker/blob/main/main.py">`main.py`</a> to check the items in your store and send them to your webhook

 <h3>Automation</h3>
 To Automate this project, follow the steps below: